ome/omero-documentation/omero/developers/Server/ObjectGraphs.rst

 outside     ``[O]``      ``OUTSIDE``  n/a
 ==========  ===========  ===========  ===============

-"enum" refers to the enumerations defined in :source:`GraphPolicy.java
+"enum" refers to the enumerations defined in :server_source:`GraphPolicy.java
-<components/server/src/ome/services/graphs/GraphPolicy.java>`.
+<src/main/java/ome/services/graphs/GraphPolicy.java>`.
 Note also
-that, as for the introduction to :doc:`../Modules/Delete`, "links" are simply edges in the graph, distinct from the classes implementing :source:`ILink.java <components/model/src/ome/model/ILink.java>` which themselves have several links, not least to their parent and child objects.
+that, as for the introduction to :doc:`../Modules/Delete`, "links" are simply edges in the graph, distinct from the classes implementing :model_source:`ILink.java <src/main/java/ome/model/ILink.java>` which themselves have several links, not least to their parent and child objects.